Limited time discount!

 Want to get a free cowl?
 Read on!

 We all love knitting, right?!
-I’d like to gift you the Apis Florea cowl and have you all spread the love for knitting even more 🙂 This gift is available to everyone.
+I certainly do!
+I’d like to gift you a cowl and doing so spread the love for knitting even more 🙂 This gift is available to everyone.

-To receive the cowl, you can register here.
-You will receive the link to download the pattern PDF after confirming your email address and you will get a free subscription to The Explorers Weekly newsletter, with tips, inspiration, updates on new pattern releases along with exclusive coupon codes for discounts that I don’t share anywhere else.
+Curious about which cowl that is?
+Head over to the Skeinwalker freebie page to find out!.
+Upon registering and confirming your email address, you will receive the link to download the pattern PDF, and you will get a free subscription to The Explorers Weekly newsletter, with tips, inspiration, updates on new pattern releases along with exclusive coupon codes for discounts that I don’t share anywhere else.